R365 Payments Service

 Managing Bank Accounts, Vendors, and Legal Entities

-Each bank account that is used to issue payments to vendors using R365 Payments must be properly setup.
-If a bank account needs to be removed from R365 Payments, this can be done easily and effortlessly.
-For more information, read the article about adding or removing bank accounts with R365 Payments.
+Each bank account used to issue payments to vendors using R365 Payments must be properly setup.
+To add or remove a bank account from R365 Payments, refer to adding or removing bank accounts with R365 Payments.

-Each vendor that is paid using R365 Payments must have the Payment Method field on the Vendor Record set to R365 Payments.
-If a vendor needs to be removed from R365 Payments, this can be done easily and effortlessly.
-For more information, read the article about adding or removing vendors with R365 Payments.
+Each vendor paid using R365 Payments must have the Payment Method field set to R365 Payments on the Vendor Record.
+To add or remove a vendor from R365 Payments, refer to adding or removing vendors with R365 Payments.

 New legal entities can be added using the self-service onboarding form.
 To remove a legal entity, please contact R365 Support.